stefanoverna/redpomo/README.md

 Redpomo is the classic "scratch your own itch" project:

-* It makes it really easy to manage Redmine issues from the command-line;
+* It makes it really easy to manage (create, close, browse) Redmine issues from the command-line;
 * It is able to sync Redmine issues with your local Todo.txt tasks;
 * It can start Pomodoro.app timer on a specific Todo.txt task, and is able to "push" the logged pomodoros as Redmine timetracks.